desmax74/openshift-drools-hacep-automation/README.md

 Ansible and scripts to automate openshift-drools-hacep-automation with just one command line.

-CRC, Git, Java and Maven must be installed, and Ansible of course.
+CRC 1.7.0, Git, Java 1.8, Maven 3.6.3 and Ansible of course, must be installed.

 #### Fedora